OSGeo/OSGeoLive-doc/en/overview/otb_overview.rst

 ORFEO Toolbox Library (OTB) is a high performance image processing library.
 It is primarily used for processing large remote sensing images such as those gathered by radars, satellites and aerial photography.
-OTB provides tools for the future optic and radar images (tridimensional aspects, segmentation, classification, changes detection, texture analysis, pattern matching, and optic/radar complementarities), many of which can be run on limited-resourced laptops.
+OTB provides tools for optic and radar images (tridimensional aspects, segmentation, classification, changes detection, texture analysis, pattern matching, and optic/radar complementarities), many of which can be run on limited-resourced laptops.

 OTB is shipped with a fully integrated user interface called Monteverdi which allows users to select OTB processing chains from a set of menus.